 “It’s easy to point out flaws in something, rather than look at the big picture,” Jobes said.
 “I dont think it’s realistic for people to want really good quality food and service without lines for hardly any money.
 That’s just not possible.”

 College campuses across America are notorious for serving low-to-average-quality food.
-Journalist and author Malcolm Gladwell argued that as money drained into gourmet meals takes away from scholarship funding.
+Journalist and author Malcolm Gladwell argued that campuses should serve bad food, as money drained into gourmet meals takes away from scholarship funding.

 Some students who have transferred from other colleges say UP students don’t know how lucky they are.

 Senior psychology major Kat Thatcher spent her first year and a half at Loyola University in New Orleans.
-Loyola’s food provider is Sodexo, which on top of supplying dozens of colleges, is also Thatcher said that the food at Loyola didn’t fall far behind.
+Loyola’s food provider is Sodexo, which on top of supplying dozens of colleges, is also a food provider for private prisons.
+Thatcher said that the food at Loyola didn’t fall far behind.

 “There were sometimes still feathers in the fried chicken, and when we mentioned that to the workers, they just said to pluck them out,” Thatcher said.